Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Enfant Terrible: The Teavees let electronic media babysit him because, despite all their best efforts, they can't keep him from getting into trouble if he isn't glued to a screen of some sort.
 Said trouble includes setting a cat on fire, chloroforming a nurse, and stealing a German tank!

-A character who was cut from the novel.
-She was an insufferable brat allowed to do anything she wanted, and never missed a day of school in her life.
-Along with her father, she met her end when she tried to smash a Spotty Powder machine—used so kids could skip school.
+A character who was cut from the novel: an insufferable brat allowed to do anything she wanted, and who never missed a day of school in her life.
+She believes children should never laugh or have fun.
+Along with her father, she met her end when she tried to smash a Spotty Powder machine (said powder allowed kids to play sick so they could have a day off from school).
+This caused them to fall to their apparent deaths, but Mr. Wonka revealed that their screams were laughing for the first time in their life.

-The Cynic: Grandpa George in the 2005 film and 2013 stage musical.
+The Cynic: Grandpa George in the 2005 film and 2013 stage musical, as he's the one who most often brings up the fact that Charlie really has no chance of finding a ticket.
 Ultimately inverted in the former when he's the one who gives an idealistic speech to persuade Charlie to use the Golden Ticket, rather than sell it for cash.

-Happily Married: Charlie's parents (except for the 1971 film) and both sets of his grandparents.
+Happily Married: Charlie's parents (except for the 1971 film and The Golden Ticket) and both sets of his grandparents.
 The fact that he has a loving family makes him contrast with the bratty, dysfunctional rich kids even more.
-Charlie's parents get a duet in the 2013 stage musical, "If Your Mother Were Here", that makes this even clearer: They're both so busy working or looking for work that they don't get to spend much time together, but they both love each other and Charlie deeply.
+Charlie's parents get a duet in the 2013 stage musical, "If Your Mother Were Here", that makes this even clearer: They're both so busy working or looking for work that they don't get to spend much time together, but they both love each other and Charlie deeply, the essence of Good Parents.

 Adult Fear: Seeing your children go through terrifying accidents or transformations.
-Topped off with this gem when Mike Teavee is shrunk.
+Topped off with this gem from the 1971 version, when Mike Teavee is shrunk.

 Mrs. Teevee: Uh, T-T-Taffy?
 Wh-What's he saying?
 [Oompa Loompa whispers to Wonka] Willy Wonka: No, no. I won't hold you responsible.
 [Mrs. Teavee suddenly passes out]